Quick Answer

 - addition drawings showing building height exceeding the 11.0 m maximum.

-Second Unit registrations specifically: about 70% of first submissions get returned for missing fire-separation detail or alarm-system specifications.
+Second Unit registrations carry a higher deficiency rate: roughly 70% of first submissions return for missing fire-separation detail or alarm-system specifications.

 When You Don't Need a Brampton Building Permit